HtmAl/frogger-clone/README.md

 ## Starting the game
 Open up the index.html file in your web browser.
-This file is located in the same folder as this README.md file.
+This file is located in the same folder as this README.md file.\
+\
+Alternatively, you can play here: https://htmal.github.io/frogger-clone/

 ## Initial setup